allaisandrea/allaisandrea.github.io/pages/reinforcement_learning/index.md

 to avoid confusing them with those of the outer expectation.

-Now we use the fact that conditional probabilities do not depend on time to shift the index in the inner expectation:
+Now we use the fact that conditional probabilities do not depend on time to shift the time index in the inner expectation:
 <p>\begin{equation}
 V_{\pi_0}(s) \leq
 \expectation{\pi_1}